Who are we?

 - The Flats in Luxor Network www.flatsinluxor.net

-Mahmoud is the Egyptian half.
+Mahmoud is the Egyptian owner.
 A Luxor local, he has been guiding tourists and organising tours for many years.
 If he can’t fix it then he knows a man who can.

 We understand that your holiday is your chance to relax so we will do all we can to make sure everything is hassle free.
 Anything we can do to help you make the most of the experience let us know.
 We hope you really enjoy yourself and become a regular visitor.